Emily, Femigami Founder, next to her favourite beach hut, near her home on the Sussex coast, UK.

-“I have been teaching Femigami for the past 7 years.
-My journey into the world of paper-folding started after a diagnosis of generalised anxiety disorder and later ADHD.
-I found origami had a soothing effect on me, with the rhythmic process leading me into a 'flow' state which eased mind.
+“Hi there, I’m Emily!
+My passion for paper-folding started after a diagnosis of anxiety and later ADHD.
+I found origami had a soothing effect, with the rhythmic process leading me into a 'flow' state, easing my busy mind.

 Emily, Femigami Founder (she/her)